foursides/foursides.github.io/_posts/2012-10-14-A-Sailor-Jerry-Night.md

-# A Sailor Jerry Night
+---
-- James McCullough
+layout: post
-- four_sides
+title: A Sailor Jerry Night
-- life
+category: articles
-- 2012/10/14
+tags: [life, alcohol]
-- published
+---

 > Long lit up tonight and still drinking
 > Don't we have anything to live for?